The local transport plan

 Active and Healthy Travel Steering Group

-The group are currently working through the projects listed in the implementation plan (page 19 of the AHTS) and on how to embed active and healthy travel in new strategic sites at an early stage.
+The group is working through the projects listed in the implementation plan (page 19 of the AHTS).
+And on how to embed active and healthy travel in new strategic sites at an early stage.

 Local Walking and Cycling Infrastructure Plans (LCWIPs)

-In 2017 the Government published its first Cycling and Walking Investment Strategy which set out the Government’s ambition to make walking and cycling the natural choices for shorter journeys or as part of a longer journey.
+In 2017 the Government published its Cycling and Walking Investment Strategy.
+It sets out the Government’s ambition to make walking and cycling the natural choices for shorter journeys or as part of a longer journey.

-- contain a network plan for walking and cycling which identifies preferred routes and core zones for further development.
+- contain a network plan for walking and cycling which identifies preferred routes and core routes for further development

 - contain a prioritised programme of infrastructure improvements for future investment.

-- ensure that consideration is given to cycling and walking within both local planning and transport policies and strategies.
+- ensure that consideration is given to cycling and walking within local planning and transport policies and strategies

-- make the case for future funding for walking and cycling infrastructure.
+- make a case for future funding for walking and cycling infrastructure.

-The introduction of LCWIPs is supported by the National Planning Policy Framework (July 2018) which outlines that planning policies should:
+The National Planning Policy Framework (July 2018) supports the introduction of LCWIPs.
+The framework states that planning policies should: